 There are some tasks that you can do in the winter months from around November to February.
 Now it depends on which part of the UK that you live.
 Clearly the more Northern parts, will as a general rule, be colder than those in the South of the country.
 However, you should be able at some stage to do these tasks.

-- Weeding Time - There is no better time to get rid of those larger weeds like dandelions, nettles, bittercress and chickweed
+There is no better time to get rid of those larger weeds like dandelions, nettles, bittercress and chickweed.
+Take advantage of milder winter days to remove any existing weeds.
+It's easier to pull them out when the soil is damp but not waterlogged.

-- Tidying Time - This is probably the thing that I do the most.
-After the Summer and Autumn there may have been a lot of activity in the garden.
-This is the time to tidy everything up by doing just a general sweep of the garden.
-I look for anything that should be in the bin, tools that may have been left out, or make a not of anything that need fixed.
-Clear any fallen leaves from the lawn, to allow the grass to breathe.
+This is the thing that I do the most of in winter in the UK.
+After the Summer and Autumn, there will likely have been a lot of activity in the gardens.
+Winter is the time to tidy everything up, and begin that by doing a general sweep of the gardens.
+I look for anything that should now be in the bin.

-- Tools Service - I like to clean my tools after every use.
-Now I also know that many people don't do that.
-Winter is a great time to service tools like clippers, strimmers and lawnmowers.
-A simple clean, a few drops of oil is really all it takes.
-You can also check electric cords for safety.
+I like to clean my tools after every use.
+Now, I do know many people who don't do that.
+Winter is great times to give them their annual once over.
+Service tools like your lawnmower, clippers, trimmers, etc. A quick clean and a few drops of oil is really all it takes, and that will add years to the lifetime of your tools.
+You should also check any electric tools for safety.

 This needs to be done before the onset of the very heavy rain, or heavy frosts.
 If you have garden beds, or borders this is the time to turn them over with a spade.
 That allows the soil to breathe and get air in and around it.
 A digging fork is best for doing this task rather than a spade.